XKaguya/ChatPlugin/README.md

 Usage:

 Step 1.
 Press ~

-Step 2. input command .say and content and send to who
+Step 2. input command .say and content
 Step 3.
 Press Enter

-And you'll see message.

-Examples:
+Like:

-.say Hello 1
+.say [Hello World] 1

-Send Hello to every player that is your side.
+Will send Hello World to all players that is same side as you.

+Channels:

+1 Same Side

-.say Hello 2
+2 All Human

-Send Hello to every human player.

-.say Hello 3
+3 All Players

-Send Hello to every player.

 # Chinese